 - Challenges that travel brings upon helps build perseverance and collaboration.

 - Spending time together provides a unique bonding experience.
-Once they grow up, you won’t have the opportunity to spend time together in this way; so seize the moment to connect with your worldschooler and strengthen the parent-child bond!
+Once they grow up and start friendships, this travel time may be harder.
+Seize the moment to connect with your worldschooler and strengthen the parent-child bond!

 How to Afford Worldschooling